Boriswaikin/animated-octo-tribble/README.md

 #### How to run:

-Put the jar file to the desktop and click it.
-No specific argument required to run the jar file
+1.Put the jar file to the desktop.
+2.Right click, choose "Open With", choose "JavaLauncher(default)".
+3.If asked are you sure you want to open it, click "Open".

 #### How to use the program: